mcp-server-rag-web-browser

 Integration with AI Agents: Provides a straightforward API over standard input/output (stdio) for easy integration with AI Agents, supporting responsive web browsing and content extraction.

-This document details the implementation of an MCP server for the RAG Web Browser Actor.
-The Actor functions as a web browser for large language models (LLMs) and RAG pipelines.
+Implementation of an MCP server for the RAG Web Browser Actor.
+This Actor serves as a web browser for large language models (LLMs) and RAG pipelines, similar to a web search in ChatGPT.

-This server is designed to provide fast responses to AI agents and LLMs, enabling interaction with the web and extraction of information from web pages.
-It operates locally and communicates with the RAG Web Browser Actor in Standby mode, sending search queries and receiving extracted web content.
+This server provides fast responses to AI agents and LLMs, allowing them to interact with the web and extract information from web pages.
+It runs locally and communicates with the RAG Web Browser Actor in Standby mode, sending search queries and receiving extracted web content in response.

-- Perform web searches and scrape the top N URLs, returning cleaned content as Markdown.
+- Perform web searches, scrape the top N URLs from the results, and return their cleaned content as Markdown

 Tools

-- search: Queries Google Search, scrapes the top N URLs, and returns their cleaned content as Markdown.
+- search: Query Google Search, scrape the top N URLs from the results, and return their cleaned content as Markdown.
+Arguments:

 query

-The MCP Server allows AI Agents to conduct web searches using the RAG Web Browser Actor.
-For further insights, refer to our blog post: What are AI Agents?, and explore Apify's Agents.
+The MCP Server empowers AI Agents to perform web searches and browsing using the RAG Web Browser Actor.

 Server Options

-- RAG Web Browser Actor via SSE – Access the RAG Web Browser directly via Server-Sent Events.
+- π RAG Web Browser Actor via SSE β Access the RAG Web Browser directly via Server-Sent Events without running a local server

-- MCP Server Actor – Provides AI agents with access to over 4,000 specialized Apify Actors.
+- π¦ MCP Server Actor β MCP Server that provides AI agents with access to over 4,000 specialized Apify Actors

 Client Options